Check if your energy meter is faulty

 If the meter is still moving, it's probably faulty.
 If it's a gas meter, you might have a gas leak - report it immediately to the National Grid Gas Emergency line on 0800 111 999.

-- what they’ve done to investigate the problem
+- tell you what they’ve done to investigate the problem

-If your supplier doesn’t do this within 5 working days they have to pay you £30 compensation.
+If your supplier doesn’t do all of these things within 5 working days they have to pay you £30 compensation for each thing they didn’t do.
 They must do this within 10 working days.
 If they don't pay you on time they have to pay you an extra £30 for the delay.

 If your supplier finds that it’s not faulty, they might ask you to pay a fee.